songroup/sonlab-website/_members/hyunju.md

   #orcid: 0000-0002-1042-0194
 ---

 **HyunJu Song** is a M.S.–Ph.D. integrated course student in the Department of Chemistry at SNU.
+She received her B.S. from DGIST, majoring in Computer Science and minoring in Chemistry.